-Biomarker samples will be sent to a central laboratory (ICON in Assen, Netherlands and Roche Basel in Switzerland) for testing and then onward shipment to another testing laboratory (Arup in Salt Lake City, Utah, USA; Q2S in Edinburgh, UK; Q2S in Valencia, California, USA; Q2S in Singapore, Rules Based Medicine in

-Austin USA, Microcoat in Germany and Roche Penzberg in Germany) for testing and can be stored for up to 5 years after the final study results have been reported and destroyed as per local regulations as applicable.
+Biomarker samples will be sent to a central laboratory (ICON in Assen, Netherlands and Roche Basel in Switzerland) for testing and then onward shipment to another testing laboratory (Arup in Salt Lake City, Utah, USA; Q2S in Edinburgh, UK; Q2S in Valencia, California, USA; Q2S in Singapore, Rules Based Medicine in Austin USA, Microcoat in Germany and Roche Penzberg in Germany) for testing and can be stored for up to 5 years after the final study results have been reported and destroyed as per local regulations as applicable.

-The maximum amount of blood collected from each participant during the study will be up to approximately 330 mL.
-For comparison, a standard blood donation at a blood collection centre is about 470 mL.
+The maximum amount of blood collected from each participant during the study will be up to approximately 500 mL.
+An additional 45 mL of blood will be taken during any infusion related reaction events.
+For comparison, a standard blood donation at a blood collection centre, is about 470 mL.
 An additional 75 mL of blood will be taken on several days in case of any infusion-related or hypersensitivity reaction event.